tom42/agbpack/doc/HUFFMAN.md

 This may not be the most practical way to implement a decoder, but it's a good way to understand the format of the serialized tree.

+The fact that the offset is stored in only 6 bits makes serializing the huffman tree somewhat difficult: even though it is an index into an array of halfwords, 6 bits are obviously not enough to cover all of the 511 nodes that a huffman tree for 256 symbols has.

+This means that a naive implementation of tree serialization may fail for some inputs because it produces overflows in the offset field of some internal nodes.

+An example for such a naive implementation would be a simple depth-first traversal that writes out nodes to an array as it visits them.
+Such an implementation would produce overflows in the offset field of some nodes if fed with a message of 8 bit symbols where all of the 256 symbols have the same frequency, because it would place some parent and child nodes too far away from eachother.

 ### Format of leaf nodes

 |Bits 0 - 7                             |